Agricultural Worker Injury Lawyer in Boston

 Agricultural work injuries can be devastating, often leading to significant lost wages and even permanent disability or death.

-The agricultural injury lawyers at the Law Offices of Jeffrey S. Glassman in Boston can help you recover for your work injury.
+The agricultural injury lawyers at Jeffrey Glassman Injury Lawyers in Boston can help you recover for your work injury.

 Our law firm handles cases on a contingency fee basis, meaning we only get paid in specific ways.
 The insurance company pays us if we win in court or if we reach an agreement.
 If we settle your case, we receive up to 20% of the settlement.
 Otherwise, you don’t pay us a dime.

 We’ve been fighting for injured workers for more than two decades and have obtained maximum compensation for hundreds of workers in the greater Boston area, including agricultural workers.

 If you’re an agricultural worker who has been injured in a work accident, you owe it to yourself and your family to obtain skilled and aggressive legal counsel.

 Whether you’re an agricultural equipment operator, farmworker or crop picker, our attorneys have the experience and the resources to get you the compensation that you deserve.Agricultural Worker Injury Claims in Massachusetts

 In Massachusetts, employers are required to carry workers’ compensation insurance.
 In the event of an on-the-job accident, an injured worker is entitled to benefits to compensate for medical bills and lost wages.
 It’s a no-fault system, which means that claims are paid regardless of who’s at fault for the injury.

 Sometimes injured agricultural workers are reluctant to pursue a claim for workers’ compensation because they’re undocumented immigrants or are afraid of losing their jobs.
 Under the laws, injured workers are entitled to workers’ compensation benefits regardless of their legal status.
 An employer also cannot fire a worker solely due to them getting injured while working.